Auditor Independence Policy

 The Audit Committee is authorised to investigate any activity within its Terms of Reference.

 This policy augments the Terms of Reference and clarifies the means by which the independence and objectivity of the external auditor will be ensured and maintained.
-In addition, the external auditor is required to comply with the provisions of the FRC Revised Ethical Standard 2016 (“the Ethical Standards”) for the year ended 31 December 2008, as updated by new standards for any subsequent year.
+In addition, the external auditor is required to comply with the provisions of the FRC Revised Ethical Standard 2019 (“the Ethical Standards”) with effect from 15 March 2020 , as updated by new standards from time to time.

 Accountability and Access